iandennismiller/swandive/readme.md

 0. **Launch an EC2 instance of `ami-3e02f257`, and determine its "Elastic IP" and "Private IP address"**

-    If you need a primer on launching an EC2 machine instance, read [How to prepare an EC2 machine instance](https://github.com/iandennismiller/swandive/blob/master/doc/ec2_howto.md).
+    If you need a primer on launching an EC2 machine instance, read [How to prepare an EC2 machine instance for Swandive](https://github.com/iandennismiller/swandive/blob/master/doc/ec2_howto.md).
 This document also explains how to configure an EC2 security policy, so if you're having trouble at any point with the Swandive installation, you should review this EC2 setup document.

     Once you have launched an EC2 instance, then do the following: